taqiyyaghazi/lstm-fasttext-covid19-sentiment-analysis/README.md

 ## About Dataset

-The face mask dataset used in this experiment can be downloaded [here](https://www.kaggle.com/datasets/datatattle/covid-19-nlp-text-classification).
+The COVID-19 tweet dataset used in this experiment can be downloaded [here](https://www.kaggle.com/datasets/datatattle/covid-19-nlp-text-classification).
 The following is a summary of the dataset.

 | Number of Classes | 5                                                             |